apache/arrow-site/_posts/2025-07-07-recent-improvements-to-hash-join.md

 Hash join is a fundamental operation in analytical processing engines.
 In the C++ implementation of Apache Arrow, the hash join is implemented in the C++ engine Acero, which powers query execution in bindings like PyArrow and the R Arrow package.
 Even if you haven't used Acero directly, your code may already be benefiting from it under the hood.

-For example, this simple PyArrow is using Acero:
+For example, this simple PyArrow example uses Acero:
 ```python
 import pandas as pd
 import pyarrow as pa